The Daylight Award: History

-In 2022 The Daylight Award for daylight in architecture was given to Yvonne Farrell and Shelley McNamara from Grafton Architects.
+In 2022 The Daylight Award for Daylight in Architecture was given to Yvonne Farrell and Shelley McNamara from Grafton Architects.
 Grafton Architects have mastered the use of daylight throughout their wide and exceptionally varied design production.
 Daylight is employed in their design process as an integrated and irreplaceable quality, along with the spatial arrangement, structural frame, and technical systems.

-The Daylight Award for daylight research was given to Anna Wirz-Justice, neurobiologist and Professor Emerita of Psychiatric Neurobiology at the University of Basel, and former Head of the Centre for Chronobiology at the Psychiatric University Clinic in Basel.
+The Daylight Award for Daylight Research was given to Anna Wirz-Justice, neurobiologist and Professor Emerita of Psychiatric Neurobiology at the University of Basel, and former Head of the Centre for Chronobiology at the Psychiatric University Clinic in Basel.
 Anna Wirz-Justice has undertaken pioneering research on how human circadian rhythms and sleep are regulated by light.
 Defining the key parameters of how light acts as a biological stimulus, including the importance of when we see light, how long we see it, and of what intensity and color spectrum.

+In 2024 The Daylight Award for Daylight in Architecture was given to Alberto Campo Baeza, architect and founder of Estudio de Arquitectura Campo Baeza, and Professor at the Escuela Técnica Superior de Arquitectura de Madrid, Spain.
+Cambo Baeza’s projects are restrained and silent examples of sensuous, mental, and poetic qualities in the architectural articulation of daylight.
+Through abstraction and reduction, Campo Bazea’s buildings expand the understanding of the values of daylight beyond the current scope of science.

+The Daylight Award 2024 for Daylight Research was given to Till Roenneberg, Emeritus Professor of Chronobiology at the Institute of Medical Psychology at Ludwig-Maximilian University of Munich, Germany.
+He dedicated most of his career to investigating the effects of light on circadian clocks, sleep, and health.
+His research and publications have helped to understand the many-sided qualities and impacts of daylight, for human health, wellbeing, and performance.